Why another micro-service blog?

 - Stateless.
 Well, some folks don’t get it, tell them it means I can turn them all off, then start them all again.
 The system just works.
 Also, I can add another x instances.
 And it still works.

 - Idempotent.
-Kinda like stateless.
+Like stateless.
 If the same events get replayed due to restart then it doesn’t matter.
 No matter how many times the events arrive and fail, arrive and succeed, whatever, then the system works and the final result is correct.

 - It isn’t hard if you don’t want it to be.
 Circuit breakers and all that.
 Yes, great, you can, and maybe you should.
 But you don’t have to, so, maybe, well, just don’t.
 Same with versioning services.
 Its hard to do, sunset windows, upgraded packets in topics and so on.
 So, rather than let this stop you, just don’t worry about it for now.